Family Law Clinic

 INTRODUCTION

 The Family Law Clinic provides free legal services to individuals needing representation in a variety of family law matters.
-The cases may include restraining orders; divorces; custody and visitation issues; and adoptions.
-Students may also serve as court-appointed law guardians for children in family law matters.
+The cases may include, but are not limited to, restraining orders, divorces, custody and parenting time issues, and support issues.
 Students work under the supervision of the clinical professor, but assume primary responsibility for their assigned cases, including court appearances.

 Clinical Law Practice

 Students work closely under the supervision of clinical faculty in all phases of case work from initial client interview through court decision or other case resolution.
-Students will interview and counsel clients, work with interpreters, interview witnesses, conduct fact investigations, engage in legal research and analysis, draft pleadings, motions and other legal documents, argue motions, conduct negotiations, participate in mediation, prepare clients and witnesses for trial, and represent clients at trial.
-Students may also conduct and defend depositions as well as draft and argue appellate briefs.
+Students will interview and counsel clients, work with interpreters, interview witnesses, conduct fact investigations, engage in legal research and analysis, and draft pleadings, motions, briefs and other legal documents.
+Students will also be immersed in the litigation process, which may include arguing motions, conducting negotiations, participating in mediation, preparing clients and witnesses for trial, and representing clients at trial.

 Recent cases handled by students in the Family Law Clinic include: